 The Stock Option Committee of the Board of Directors is responsible for administering the Plan in accordance with its terms.
 The Stock Option Committee, consisting of not less than two directors, has the authority to, among other things, determine the persons to whom awards are to be made, the amount and other terms and conditions of awards, the form of award agreements evidencing awards under the Plan, all consistent with the terms of the Plan, and to make all determinations necessary or advisable in administering the Plan.
 The Stock Option Committee may exercise its discretion in a non-uniform manner among Plan participants.
-To date, the full Board of Directors has performed the function of the Stock Option Committee.
+To date, the full Board of Directors has performed the function of the Stock Option Committee, provided the Compensation Committee is responsible for administering the Plan.